-Improper wiring may damage the detector.
+Improper wiring may damage the flame detector.

-- 8. Check the wires for secure mechanical connection and press them neatly against the terminal to prevent them from interfering while closing the back cover.

-Refer to Figure 2-4. - 9.
-Place and secure the detector's back cover by screwing the three (3) socket-head screws in the cover bolts.
+- 8. Check the wires for secure mechanical connection and press them neatly against the terminal to prevent them from interfering while closing the back cover. - 9.
+Place and secure the detector's back cover by screwing the three (3) socket-head screws in the cover bolts (Figure 2-1).

-Refer to Figure 2-1.